MegiBegi/madalena-2048/README.md

 ### Supported:

+- - max 5 digits in one Cell
 - Responsive on all devices
 - The newest versions of Chrome, Firefox, Opera, Safari
 - PWA unless you miss https